lelsheri/system-v10/erpnext/docs/user/manual/en/accounts/payment-terms.md

 # Payment Terms
-You can save your business' payment terms on ERPNext and include it in all documents in the sales/purchase cycle and ERPNext will make all the proper general ledger entries accordingly.
+You can save your business' payment terms on Revalue ERP and include it in all documents in the sales/purchase cycle and Revalue ERP will make all the proper general ledger entries accordingly.

 The documents you can attach Payment Terms to are:
 - Sales Invoice